The Best Grapes Make the Best Wine

 Secondary Plant Metabolism

 Secondary plant metabolites such as phenolics, terpenes, phytoalexins, and tannins are not directly involved with developmental processes.
-They are responsible for important ecological functions like defenses against predators, parasites and diseases, for interspecies competition, and to facilitate the reproductive processes (coloring agents, attractive aromas, etc.)
+They are responsible for important ecological functions in California viticulture operations, like defenses against predators, parasites and diseases, for interspecies competition, and to facilitate the reproductive processes (coloring agents, attractive aromas, etc.)

 - Phenolics are responsible for aroma, also known as the olfactory component of taste.
 Aromas are comprised of individual compounds that are likely to play a very important role in the human taste perception.
 The terpenes, carbonyls, phenols, lactones, acetals, hydrocarbons, sulfur, and nitrogen compounds, although present in very low concentrations, contribute to the fragrance of wine.